Friendly, expert care is much closer than you think!

 If I’m receiving financial assistance, do I still get to choose my care home?

-Of course, the care home that you choose must be suitable for your needs and registered with the Care Quality Commission (CQC)
+Of course, the care home that you choose must be suitable for your needs and registered with either the Care Quality Commission (CQC) or Care Inspectorate Wales (CIW).

 What happens if my savings run out?